SEN-RAD/animaps/README.md

 # Animaps

 This is a personal project and a work in progress.
+It's an app for animal lovers to find and add spots for animal watching.
 Backend here https://github.com/SEN-RAD/animaps-server

 ---
-## Idea and Functionality 🚀
+## Functionality 🚀

-It's an app for animal lovers to find and add spots for animal watching.
-It has three main functions:

-⚡️ Users can explore the Map or use the search input to search for cities (change the map's position) or animals (filter the markers shown on the map).

-⚡️ Clicking on a marker opens a pop-up with the name of the spot and the option to see more information about it.
+⚡️ Map with interactive location markers.

+⚡️ Search bar.

-⚡️ Users can also contribute to the database and add their own markers to the map by filling out the form in the section Add Spot.
+⚡️ Possibility to add new markers to the map.

 ---
 ## Lessons Learned 📋

 * How to build and deploy a full-stack application using React, Node, and PSQL.
 * How to work with Class components and Lifecycle Methods in React.
+* * How to use event handlers (e.g. onClick, onKeyPress ) to improve the UI.
 * How to integrate maps from OpenStreetMaps using React leaflet.
 * How to use GET and POST HTTP requests to insert and retrieve data from a database.
-* How to use event handlers (e.g. onClick, onKeyPress ) to improve the UI.
 * How to be self-reliant when facing challenges and in the debugging process.
 * How to research solutions and work with ChatGPT.